-In the past, employers looked favorably on online programs and would sometimes provide financial support for their employee to acquire new skills that would improve his or her performance within the company.
+In the past, employers looked favorably on online programs and would sometimes provide financial support for their employees to acquire new skills that would improve his or her performance within the company.
 This favorability may be shifting towards the online certificate with the growing popularity among employers as well as individuals.

-It’s not surprising that the same benefits of shortened time as well as acquisition of a set of key skills benefits not only the employee but also provides lots of value to the company with much less financial investment.
+It’s not surprising that the same benefits of shortened time as well as the acquisition of a set of key skills benefits not only the employee but also provides lots of value to the company with much less financial investment.

-So, is the Online Certificate Program Worth it?
+So, Is the Online Certificate Program Worth It?

-To wrap this all up, the answer of whether you should pursue an online certificate program depends mostly upon what you are hoping to get out of this schooling as well as what kind of work you intend on taking up upon completion.
+To wrap this all up, the answer to whether you should pursue an online certificate program depends mostly upon what you are hoping to get out of this schooling as well as what kind of work you intend on taking up upon completion.

 If you hope to make a career change or advance within your current company and are in a field that is growing and expanding, then an online certificate program could be the best investment, as you will have enough of the skills necessary to fill a junior role in that field upon completion.